AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Related Works

-Safety alignment ensures that large language models (LLMs) generate outputs aligned with human values and ethics \cite{touvron2023llama, bai2022constitutional, zou2023representation, ethayarajh2024model, gao2023scaling, yuan2023rrhf, dong2023raft}.
-Key techniques include instruction fine-tuning \cite{wei2021finetuned}, RLHF\cite{ouyang2022training}, DPO \cite{rafailov2024direct}, and others.
+Safety alignment ensures that large language models (LLMs) generate outputs aligned with human values and ethics \cite{touvron2023llama, zou2023representation, gao2023scaling, liu2025continual,tang2022neursafe, gao2023special}.
+Key techniques include instruction fine-tuning, RLHF, DPO, and others~\cite{wei2021finetuned, rafailov2024direct,yang2025look,yang2024parameter}.
 However, these methods are vulnerable to small-scale fine-tuning attacks, where minimal harmful or neutral data can compromise model safety \cite{qi2023fine, yao2023llm}.
 To address this, defenses have been developed across three stages: alignment, fine-tuning, and post-tuning \cite{huang2024harmful}.
-Detailed related work and key differences are provided in Appendices \ref{Expanded Related Works} and \ref{Key Differences from Existing Techniques}.